 This course will provide analysis and recommendations to support our clients’ concerns about getting businesses/employees to reduce car dependence.
 Downtown Durham and American Underground are seeking ways to encourage less auto dependence to reduce parking demand.
 They want to make Durham a model for access and mobility.

 Planning Workshop: Big Data and Smart city for Huawei

-The goal of the DCRP Land Use workshop in fall 2017 is to help Guian New District in China with background research and strategic planning that will enable the district to effectively implement the concept of smart city.”
-Our work products will be used by the client to secure additional funding for its efforts; to generate marketing materials and strategies for promoting its programs; and most importantly to identify mechanisms to implement the imitative.
+The goal of the DCRP Land Use workshop in fall 2017 is to help Guian New District in China with background research and strategic planning that will enable the district to effectively implement the concept of the “smart city.”
+Our work products will be used by the client to secure additional funding for its efforts; to generate marketing materials and strategies for promoting its programs; and most importantly, to identify mechanisms to implement the initiative.